brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 5,302 gp

-Craft Magic Arms and Armor, _ [slay living](spell_dir/slayLiving#_slay-living_
+Craft Magic Arms and Armor, _ [slay living](spells/slayLiving#_slay-living)_

 Bastard's Sting

 **Price** 123,035 gp; **Aura** strong necromancy; **CL** 18th; **Weight** 6 lbs.

-This _+2 adamantine bastard sword_ becomes a _+5 [unholy](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_unholy adamantine bastard sword_ in the hands of an antipaladin.
+This _+2 adamantine bastard sword_ becomes a _+5 [unholy](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_unholy) adamantine bastard sword_ in the hands of an antipaladin.

 While wielded by an antipaladin, a _bastard's sting_ deals 2d6 points of negative energy damage to all living creatures that start their turn adjacent to the wielder.
 The antipaladin also gains fast healing 5 as long as at least one living creature takes damage from this negative energy.
 This negative energy has no effect on undead.
-The sword also enables the antipaladin to use _ [unholy blight](spell_dir/unholyBlight#_unholy-blight_ at will on command at the class level of the antipaladin.
+The sword also enables the antipaladin to use _ [unholy blight](spells/unholyBlight#_unholy-blight)_ at will on command at the class level of the antipaladin.
 Paladins take a –2 saving throw penalty against this effect.

 Construction Requirements

 **Cost** 63,035 gp

-Craft Magic Arms and Armor, _ [unholy aura](spell_dir/unholyAura#_unholy-aura_, _ [unholy blight](spell_dir/unholyBlight#_unholy-blight)_, creator must be evil
+Craft Magic Arms and Armor, _ [unholy aura](spell_dir/unholyAura#_unholy-aura)_, _ [unholy blight](spells/unholyBlight#_unholy-blight)_, creator must be evil

 Beaststrike Club

 **Price** 7,300 gp; **Aura** moderate transmutation; **CL** 6th; **Weight** 3 lbs.

 This _+1 club_ is often decorated with large teeth and carved with stylized images of different animals.
 As a standard action, the wielder may transform the club into the head or limb of an animal; the weapon's damage does not change but the type of damage changes to one of the following to suit the shape of the club: bite (piercing), claw (slashing), gore (piercing), slam (bludgeoning), sting (piercing), or talon (slashing).
 When transformed, the club counts as a natural weapon and a manufactured weapon for the purpose of spells and effects that enhance or improve either manufactured or natural weapons.
-The club also counts as the natural weapon of its current shape for the purpose of feats and spells that rely on specific natural weapons, such as [Weapon Focus](feats#_weapon-focus) (bite or the _ [bloody claws](advanced/spell_dir/bloodyClaws#_bloody-claws_ spell.
+The club also counts as the natural weapon of its current shape for the purpose of feats and spells that rely on specific natural weapons, such as [Weapon Focus](feats#_weapon-focus) (bite) or the _ [bloody claws](advance_dir/spells/bloodyClaws#_bloody-claws)_ spell.
 If the wielder has the wild shape ability, she can expend one use of wildshape to increase the weapon's damage by one step for the duration of that wild shape as long as the druid remains in contact with the weapon; if the wielder can wild shape at will, the club's damage is always increased in this fashion.
 If unattended, the club reverts to its normal shape.

 Construction Requirements